alwincodes/Sort-Visualizer/README.md

+# Sort Visualizer

+This project was created to showcase the working of different sorting algorithms in a graphical way, showing algorithms inner working in a very visual way can help people understand algorithms in a much better way

-# Getting Started with Create React App
+## Getting Started with thisproject

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).